 You remember Big League Chew bubble gum, right?
 It was that shredded, stringy stuff in those aluminum pouches you bought before (and probably after) every game you had as a kid.
 Me?
-I’d grab a huge pinch, pretend there was wad of chewing tobacco in my cheek, then jog out to right field secretly hoping the ball didn’t come my way.
+I’d grab a huge pinch, pretend there was a wad of chewing tobacco in my cheek, then jog out to right field secretly hoping the ball didn’t come my way.
 Big League Chew was a big part of my childhood growing up ? as I hope it was yours ? but I bet both of us never realized the iconic bubble gum pouch only ever had a male baseball player on it.

 For the first time, you can finally buy pouches of Big League Chew’s softball edition.
-The classic image of a right-handed, burly baseball player has taken a backseat to a left-handed, female softball player proudly sporting the National Baseball Hall of Fame’s logo on her sleeve.
+The classic image of a right-handed, burly baseball player took a backseat to a left-handed, female softball player proudly sporting the National Baseball Hall of Fame’s logo on her sleeve.
 The newest character of the Big League Chew family signals the shift we’re seeing across the country: women’s sports are on the rise, and the girls are just getting started.

-MacFarlane’s inspiration for the new character?
+MacFarlane’s design inspiration for the new character?
 That’d be her softball-playing niece, Alayna Berry, the daughter of former Major League shortstop Bobby Bonner.

 “Girl power is a big part of the world today, I?m proud that I?m a part of that,” Berry told ABC 13 News.
 “Girls can be just as great as guys, and that we?re all equal, and that girls are empowered like big strong boys that play baseball, we?re just as important and special.”

-Thanks to sponsors like Big League Chew, the girls won’t be forgotten anymore.
+Thanks to sponsors like Big League Chew, the girls won’t be forgotten anymore with this softball pouch.